royalapplications/docs/src/products/royalts/reference/connections/terminal-rebex.md

 #### Fingerprint Mismatch Warning

 If checked, Royal TS will display a warning if the fingerprint doesn't match.

+#### Automatically send password when prompted

+If checked, Royal TS automatically sends the configured password when the SSH server prompts for a password during authentication.

 #### Use Strict Key Exchange